dave-finlay/ha-demo-connect-2018/README.md

 cd ha-demo-connect-2018
 ```

 Start the cluster.
-Best to do so in 6 separate windows:
+Best to do so in 6 separate terminals:
 ```
 start-server.sh 0
 start-server.sh 1